Nevenall/ghosting-the-edge/manuscript.md

 #### Armor Aspects and Stunts

-**Degrades** – Most armor materials start to fail after taking several hits.
+**Degrades**—Most armor materials start to fail after taking several hits.
 The more impact they absorb more their protective qualities degrade, which is a fact clever characters can exploit.

-**Deterioration** – Most armor is susceptible to environment conditions.
+**Deterioration**—Most armor is susceptible to environment conditions.
 It may fail after being exposed to heat, cold, water, or other extremes.

-**Partial Coverage** – This aspect is for armor that doesn't cover all part of the body such as a vest or a body suit which doesn't include a helmet.
+**Partial Coverage**—This aspect is for armor that doesn't cover all part of the body such as a vest or a body suit which doesn't include a helmet.
 It can also include armor lacking uniform protection, such as a body suit with weak joints and seams.
 In either case, armor with this aspect has weakness that your opponents can exploit.
 It also, usually means that the armor is not air tight and cannot protect you against airborne attacks.

-**Bulky** – **Bulky** armor will affect your speed and mobility.
+**Bulky**—**Bulky** armor will affect your speed and mobility.

-**Ballistic Protection {1, 2}** – +2 {+4} to D against A from small and medium caliber firearms and shrapnel.
+**Ballistic Protection {1, 2}**—+2 {+4} to D against A from small and medium caliber firearms and shrapnel.

 **Close Quarters Protection {1, 2} –** +2 {+4} to D against A from blades, clubs and other close quarters weapons.